aidenlab/mmba/README.md

 Balance an upper triangular sparse matrix of any size (as long as you have enough RAM).
 Can do the entire genome at 1 kb resolution if sufficiently large percentage of "low" rows are excluded.

-There are two C functions in two files:
+There are three C functions in two files:

-- `zeroScale.c`: The function which performs matrix scaling; if the target vector is all 1 it performs matrix balancing.
+- `simpleZero.c`: The function which performs matrix scaling; if the target vector is all 1 it performs matrix balancing.
 It allows matrices with arbitrarily many nonzero elements.
 The only limit is the RAM size.
-- `mainScale.c`: Driver function that calls `zeroScale`.
+- `simpleMain.c`: Driver function that calls `simpleZero`.
+- `simpleMul.c`: Performs matrix vector multiplication.

 The main function takes in several optional arguments:
-* **-m** the size of arrays that will be allocated; should be less than 2^31
+* **-m** the size of arrays that will be allocated;
 * **-p** the percentage of low rows to be filtered out
 * **-q** the percentage of highest and lowest nonzero values in target vector to be filtered out
 * **-v** whether the main program should report anything (1 for yes, 0 for no)
 * **-s** whether scale should be run in a silent mode (1 for yes and 0 for no).
-If scale is run in silent mode (which may be desirable) it produces no output and the convergence report is printed by the main function
-* **-C** maximum number of arrays that may be allocated; note that `maxC`&#42;`m`&#42;16 should be less than your RAM size in bytes; only as many arrays as needed to store the matrix will be allocated
+If scale is run in silent mode (which may be desirable) it produces no output and the convergence report is printed by the main function size in bytes; only as many arrays as needed to store the matrix will be allocated
 * **-t** how small the relative error in row sums needs to be
 * **-d** the minimal percentage of decrease in row sums error at each iteration
 * **-f** for how many consecutive iterations the decrease may be below what is specified by -d